helloimalemur/air-quality/README.md

 # air-quality
 WORK IN PROGRESS
+Notifications and Web Interface to notify subscribers of questionable/hazardous air quality in their area, using data from https://www.iqair.com/
+Project uses IQair's Community tier API.

 #### todo
     web interface
     add/update sub/alert thresholds
     cycle/alert on sub after data fetch
+    fetch per location - for subs, currently only fetches current location

 Notifications and Web Interface to notify subscribers of questionable/hazardous air quality in their area, using data from https://www.iqair.com/